alissin/little-big-tips/_pattern-algorithm/component/README.md

 }
 ```

-_Note_: To keep this example simple and focused on the component mechanism, it's up to you to implement the movement mechanics.
+<sub>_Note_: To keep this example simple and focused on the component mechanism, it's up to you to implement the movement mechanics.</sub>

 Let's create the damage component.
 First, create a C# script `IDamageable.cs`.
 This will be our interface which we will implement our damage: